Pejo-306/cloud-url-shortener/docs/architecture.md

 ### 2.7 Caching Layer

-A high-speed cache is used reduce lambda execution time by caching HOT values.
+A high-speed cache is used to reduce lambda execution time by caching HOT values.
+See [ADR-007](/docs/decisions/ADR-007-caching-strategy.md) for details.

 Responsibilities:
 - Cache application configurations for fast access